 Make Music Madison may be Performed by Anyone, Enjoyed by Everyone, but it still takes a dedicated team of volunteers to bring it all together.
 We have a small board comprised primarily of group leads for larger teams of volunteers who focus on venues, musicians, matchmaking, mass appeal events, technology, publicity, and fundraising.
 In addition we have a single part-time paid position for our executive director.

-Current board members include Elizabeth Simcock (president), Mark Fairchild (mass appeals), Jamie Kember (musicians), Beth Mastin (matchmaking), Sue Peck (fundraising), and Jon Standridge (venues).
-Our executive director is Katherine Davey.
+Current board members include Elizabeth Simcock (president), Mark Fairchild (mass appeals), Jamie Kember (musicians), Beth Mastin (matchmaking), Sue Peck (treasurer), and Kelsey Miles (venues).
 Beyond this we have a great and growing volunteer team of planners.
 To join the fun and help grow Madison’s musical kickoff to summer, email us at email@example.com.

 Join the music making merriment!